 Biology, Ph.D.

-Advanced study leading to the Ph.D. in biology is offered in ecology, evolution, and organismal biology and in molecular, cellular, and developmental biology.
-A B.S. or B.A. degree in biology or appropriate related discipline is required for admission to graduate study in this program.
-Applicants must also submit official scores from the Graduate Record Examination (GRE) General Test, taken within the last five years, that are predictive of success in this program.
+Advanced study leading to the Ph.D. in biology is offered in ecology, evolution, and organismal (EEO) biology and in cellular, molecular, health, and disease (CMHD) biology.
+A B.S. or B.A. degree in biology or appropriately related discipline is required for admission to graduate study in this program.
+Applicants may also submit official scores from the Graduate Record Examination (GRE) General Test, taken within the last five years, but it is not required for admission.
 Students entering the program with graduate-level course work may petition to apply up to twenty-four semester hours of approved courses toward the Ph.D.
 Additional hours beyond twenty-four may be considered on a course-by-course basis by the Graduate Committee.
 Thesis hours are not transferable toward doctoral requirements.
 All graduate students in Biology are expected to maintain a minimum GPA of 3.0 throughout their program.
 In accordance with Graduate School policy, any student whose Baylor graduate GPA falls below 3.0 will be placed on probation.
-The student must restore his/her GPA to 3.0 by the end of the next 9 credit hours of coursework in order to remain in the graduate program.
+The student must restore their GPA to 3.0 by the end of the next nine credit hours of coursework in order to remain in the graduate program.

 Code | Title | Hours |